chastitywhiterose/Chad/Chad-Story.md

 have made him come to the game whether he was playing or not.

 The game went on for 4 hours, and everyone was tired.
 However, Podunk won 36 to 25.
-The other team was good too, but they couldn\'t match the leadership and strategy of Chad nor the strength of the kick from Podunk\'s best players, some of who practiced every single day.
+The other team was good too, but they couldn't match the leadership and strategy of Chad nor the strength of the kick from Podunk's best players, some of who practiced every single day.

 Because everyone was hungry, the whole town had a meal.
 It was nothing special because it was all hamburgers and hot dogs.
 Chad went to his car